hyde/hyde/README.rst

    them in the templates.
 3. Organization: The sorter, grouper and tagger plugins provide rich meta-data driven organizational capabilities to hyde sites.
-4. Publishing: Hyde sites can be published to variety of targets including: github pages, Amazon S3 & SFTP.
+4. Publishing: Hyde sites can be published to variety of targets including github pages, Amazon S3 & SFTP.

 Links
 -----